AnyLog-co/documentation/04- Southbound Interfaces/02- Direct Connectors/01- REST.md

 The `run rest` connection should be enabled by default as part of the configuration policy.

-A more detailed explanation of this command can be found in the [network configuration section](../../06-%20Networking%20&%20Security/02-%20Network%20Processing.md).
+A more detailed explanation of this command can be found in the <a href="../../06-%20Networking%20&%20Security/02-%20Network%20Processing.md" target="_blank">network configuration section</a>.

 ```anylog
 <run rest server where